B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 #### <a id="2.6.2"></a><span style="color: #0088CC">2.6.2 Accepting Death</span>

 It can be done after the first 5 minutes of coma and represents a <a href="#2.3">#2.3 Player-Kill (PK)</a>.
 Following the acceptance of death, cash and all items in the inventory will be lost, except for clothes.
+Disconnecting from the server after the first 5 minutes of coma results in an automated PK.

 This action can be taken even if the medic has reached your location.
 You can choose death until the last second when the medic offers first aid.
 If the medic fails to resuscitate you, it means you have chosen death.